HuaTrung/Payment_App/README.md

 - __[Nodejs](https://nodejs.org/en/) :__ Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
 - __[Reactjs](https://reactjs.org/) :__  In computing, React is a JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.
 React can be used as a base in the development of single-page or mobile applications.
 - __[React Native](https://facebook.github.io/react-native/) :__ React Native lets you build mobile apps using only JavaScript.
 It uses the same design as React, letting you compose a rich mobile UI from declarative components.
 - __[MongoDB](https://www.mongodb.com/) :__ MongoDB Inc. is an American software company that develops and provides commercial support for the open source database MongoDB, a NoSQL database that stores data in JSON-like documents with flexible schemas.
+[How to use mongo at local] (https://www.youtube.com/watch?v=bDcWAedlsrs&list=PLzrVYRai0riQRst_vFmvBIQoViblgdvLf)
 - __[Lerna](https://lernajs.io/) :__ A tool for managing JavaScript projects with multiple packages.
 ## Tool
 1. Any editors